openskynetwork/java-adsb/README.md

 The formats are implemented according to RTCA DO-260B, i.e. ADS-B Version 2.
 Most message formats of ADS-B Version 1 are upward compatible.
 Please check the API documentation of the message formats for differences.
 The ADS-B version of transponders can be obtained in Aircraft
 Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).

+Note: format type code 29 (target state and status information) is missing since it's virtually non-existent in the current ADS-B deployment.

 ### Packaging